 Your first reaction may be some surprise, cause it has nothing in common with either boiler 🫖, or plate. 🍽

-Boilerplate (boilerplate code) is like a part of code that can be reused many times to repeat some pieces of codes again and again.
+A boilerplate (boilerplate code) is like a part of code that can be reused many times to repeat some pieces of code again and again.
 As mentioned in Wiki, boilerplate is a section of code that is used interchangeably to provide this or that function.
 When using languages that are considered verbose, developers have to code a lot to accomplish only minor functionality.

-Fetch the boilerplate for your project needs by cloning in Git, and refresh code changes with a hot reloading function.
+Fetch the boilerplate for your project needs by cloning it in, and refreshing code changes with a hot reloading function.

 What is a Starter Kit?

-React Boilerplate and React Starter Kit are both open source development tools.
-Boilerplate will help you reduce developing time by copying the parts of code.
-A template is a so-called case frame/layout of your options; while a boilerplate provides a piece of writing, actual text and images.
-Template is a collection of all off-the-shelf parts/features like CSS style sheet, color palette, and other elements needed to set the structure of your site frontend.
+React Boilerplate and React Starter Kit are both open-source development tools.
+Boilerplate will help you reduce developing time by copying the parts of the code.
+A template is a so-called case frame/layout of your options; while a boilerplate provides a piece of writing, actual text, and images.
+A template is a collection of all off-the-shelf parts/features like a CSS style sheet, color palette, and other elements needed to set the structure of your site frontend.

-There is no such notion as the best react boilerplate, because developers’ tastes differ.
-And each boilerplate is useful to resolve different tasks.
+There is no such notion as the best React boilerplate because developers’ tastes differ.
+Each boilerplate is useful to resolve different tasks.
 This theme is quite the same as asking anyone which language is the best for writing a code.
 This way Python developers would vote for Python, and Java developers would defend Java.
 Every cook praises his own broth, you know.